Ticket Fines and Penalties in New York

 Penalties for New York Commercial Drivers

-You must notify your employer within 30 days of a traffic ticket conviction; if you are convicted in another state, you must also notify the DMV within 30 days.
+You must notify your employer within 30 days of a traffic ticket conviction; if you are convicted in another state.

 The Federal Motor Carrier Safety Administration (FMCSA) outlines the following commercial driver penalties: